K3: Status of endemic and globally threatened species in the UK Overseas Territories

 Trend description for K3

-As of January 2023, 45.5% of the endemic species in the UKOT’s are considered threatened.
-These fall under the Vulnerable, Endangered and Critically Endangered IUCN Red List categories, with 69, 93 and 135 species under each category respectively.
-A further 6.6% and 0.8% of endemic species are considered Extinct or Extinct in the Wild respectively.
-Note that of the current endemic species list, 24.7% are unassessed.
+As of March 2025, 48.5% of the endemic species in the UKOT’s are considered threatened.
+These fall under the Vulnerable, Endangered and Critically Endangered IUCN Red List categories, with 75, 101 and 145 species under each category respectively.
+A further 6.7% and 0.6% of endemic species are considered Extinct or Extinct in the Wild respectively.
+Since the initial assessment of Red List assessed endemic species in 2023, 3 have changed Red List Index category, 2 have progressed to a more threatened category, 1 from Endangered to Critically Endangered and 1 from Vulnerable to Endangered.
+One species improved in its Red List Index, moving from Endangered to Near Threatened.
+Note that of the current endemic species list of 662 species, 142 are unassessed.

 Assessment of change